Mary River Mine: Early Revenue Phase

 On May 28, 2014, the NIRB approved Baffinland's Early Revenue Phase proposal after a review that took place from 2013 to 2014.
-Baffinland's initial Early Revenue Phase allowed the company to haul and ship up to 4.2 metric tons per year.
+Baffinland's initial Early Revenue Phase allowed the company to haul and ship up to 4.2 million metric tons per year.

 Mary River Mine became operational in September 2014, and by August 8, 2015, the first shipment of ore from the mine, departed for Germany from Milne Inlet.
-In 2015, the finished ore production was 1,331 thousand wet metric tonnes (wmt), and by 2018 it reached 5,443 wmt—in 2019 it increased slightly to 5,700 wmt.
+In 2015, the finished ore production was 1,331 thousand wet metric tonnes (wmt), and by 2018 it reached 5,443 thousand wmt—in 2019 it increased slightly to 5,700 thousand wmt.

 The local Hunters and Trappers Association, who had been included in the NIRB public meetings, became increasingly concerned with acoustic and iron ore dust pollution, and—in the early years— fuel and contaminated water pollution.
 By 2014, the global price of iron ore had declined dramatically.
 The new owners had already begun to consider abandoning the construction of the more environmentally-sensitive—but much higher capital investment intense—South Railway in 2010 during the bidding war and to consider an alternate proposal a 100 km Mary River-Milne Inlet tote road.

-In 2018, Baffinland requested and received permission to increase the Early Revenue Phase amount of metric tons they could haul and ship a year to 6 metric tons.
+In 2018, Baffinland requested and received permission to increase the Early Revenue Phase amount of metric tons they could haul and ship a year to 6 million metric tons.

 In November 2019, Baffinland said that because of the uncertainty of the NIRB Phase 2 assessment process, they were laying off 586 Mary Mine contract employees, including 96 Inuit and 490 non-Inuit.

 As of 2021, Baffinland is still in its Early Revenue Phase as defined by the NIRB.
 The board has already extended the period so that the company could "continue... hauling and shipping of up to 6 million tonnes (Mtpa) of iron ore" annually until the end of 2021.